Chief Conductor & Artistic Director

 CDs and DVDs

 The first joint CD by Vladimir Jurowski and the Rundfunk-Sinfonieorchester Berlin from 2015 immediately marked a milestone.
 Alfred Schnittke’s monumental Symphony No. 3 was followed in 2017 by a Strauss/Mahler recording and a CD of violin concertos by Britten and Hindemith with soloist Arabella Steinbacher.
-Further studio and live concert recordings with the RSB will follow in 2020/2021.
+In 2020, a critically acclaimed recording of Gustav Mahler’s “Das Lied von der Erde” was released.
 Under the PENTATONE label, Vladimir Jurowski also conducted a series of Russian works with the Russian National Orchestra.
 The spectrum of discs with the London Philharmonic Orchestra includes all symphonies by Brahms, Mahler Symphonies Nos.
 1, 2 and 4, Tchaikovsky’s Symphonies Nos.
 1 to 6 and “Manfred”, works by Beethoven, Turnage, Holst, Britten, Vaughan Williams, Shostakovich, Zemlinsky, Honegger, Haydn, and Rachmaninov.
 Jurowski’s time as music director of Glyndebourne Opera has been documented with numerous CD and DVD releases.
 Other DVDs include “Hansel and Gretel” from the Metropolitan Opera New York, Beethoven’s Symphonies Nos.
 4 and 7 with the Orchestra of the Age of Enlightenment, and works by Strauss and Ravel with the Chamber Orchestra of Europe, all published by Medici Arts.

 Prizes and Awards